progit/progit/de/02-git-basics/01-chapter2.markdown

 You can see the commit history in the top half of the window along with a nice ancestry graph.
 The diff viewer in the bottom half of the window shows you the changes introduced at any commit you click.

-Die Commit Historie wird in der oberen Hälfte des Fensters dargestellt, zusammen mit einem Graphen, der die Branches und Merges zeigt.
-Wenn du einen Commit anklickst, zeigt die Diff Anzeige in der unteren Hälfte des Fensters die jeweiligen Änderungen in diesem Commit.
+Die Commit Historie wird in der oberen Hälfte des Fensters dargestellt.
+Daneben ein Graph, der die Branches und Merges zeigt.
+Nach Auswahl eines Commits, zeigt die Diff Anzeige in der unteren Hälfte des Fensters die jeweiligen Änderungen in diesem Commit.

 ## Undoing Things ##